 Abhyanga (Oil Massage)

-Choose an oil for your body type, i.e., vata, pitta or kapha (these are herbalized and blended oils) or get a good organic cold-pressed base oil—sesame for vata and kapha, coconut or sunflower for pitta.
+Choose an oil blended especially for your constitution (vata, pitta or kapha) or get a good organic cold-pressed base oil—sesame for vata and kapha, coconut or sunflower for pitta.

 Keep your oil in a bottle or jar in your bathroom.
 You can warm it if you like by soaking in warm water in the sink, or apply at room temperature.
 Start your application before your shower or bath.
 Begin at the feet, making circular motions around the joints and up-and-down strokes on the long bones and torso.
 You can also apply the oil to your scalp if you intend to wash your hair that day.
 Once it’s applied, let it stay on for a few minutes before you get into the shower or tub.
 Once in the warm water, don’t soap off the oil—allow the warmth of the shower to drive it into your skin.
 You can soap and wash your hair, and just pat dry with a towel when you get out.